geekypedia/Rester/README.md

 - Auto-generation of swagger-ui documentation on http://localhost:8080/docs/
 - Codeiad IDE bundled at http://localhost:8080/ide/ .
 Change your code on the fly from within your browser.
 See the output directly at http://localhost:8080/ide/workspace/your-project-folder
 - Two projects are already created in the IDE. 'web' and 'api'.
 Any APIs defined in api/index.php will be automatically loaded.
-- Default username and password for IDE
-	username: admin
-	password: admin
 - MySQL Relation support
 - File upload support
 - Custom API functions